igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 With QUIC, the equivalent transport headers are encrypted and passive packet loss observation is not possible, as described in {{TRANSPORT-ENCRYPT}}.

+Measuring TCP loss between similar endpoints cannot be relied upon to evaluate QUIC loss.
 QUIC could be routed by the network differently and the fraction of Internet traffic delivered using QUIC is increasing every year.
-Therefore, is it imperative to measure packet loss experienced by QUIC users directly instead of relying on measuring TCP loss between similar endpoints.
+It is imperative to measure packet loss experienced by QUIC users directly.

 Since explicit path signals are preferred by {{!RFC8558}}, two explicit loss bits in the clear portion of short headers are used to signal packet loss to